proxmox/proxmox-offline-mirror/docs/installation.rst

 vanilla Debian system.

-.. hint:: While you could also use a Proxmox VE, Proxmox Backup Server or Proxmox Mail Gateway repository, those ship also some updated packages form Debian native packages, which would get pulled in even if not required for the offline mirroring.
+.. hint:: While you could also use a Proxmox VE, Proxmox Backup Server or Proxmox Mail Gateway repository, those ship some updated packages from Debian native packages, which would get pulled in, even if not required for the offline mirroring.

 Repositories for Debian 11 (Bullseye) based releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Edit the file ``/etc/apt/sources.list.d/pbs-client.list`` and add the following snipped
+First edit the file ``/etc/apt/sources.list.d/pbs-client.list`` and add the following snippet:

 .. code-block:: sources.list
   :caption: File: ``/etc/apt/sources.list.d/pbs-client.list``